khalidx/cfs/README.md

 This section is for developers working on the `cfs` code.
 If you are instead looking for usage instructions, see the sections above.

 After cloning, run `npm link` to make the `cfs` CLI available.
 You can now edit the TypeScript source files, and whenever you run `cfs` you'll be working with the latest sources directly, without having to build/compile the TypeScript files.

+## support

+🚀 Over the **next week** (April 18-25 2022), all Github issues submitted will receive an 8-hour turnaround time, for a good beta testing experience!